rschaden/openstreetcrimes/README.md

 $ cd openstreetcrimes
 $ sudo bundle install # this can be heavily optimized by using RVM on a production system

-# Create a database user and use your brain while doing so
+# Create a database user and use your brain while doing so!
-$ sudo -u postgres psql -c "CREATE USER ´user´ WITH CREATEDB PASSWORD 'user'
+sudo -u postgres psql -c "CREATE ROLE openstreetcrimes WITH CREATEDB LOGIN PASSWORD 'ChangeMeQuickly'"

 # create the databases (test, production and development, as usually in rails)
 # and enable access and enable the postgis extension on each of them